CarloOlcese/genomics_minhash/README.md

-3: to run reads against stored hashes use this to compare reads to all of the hashes we have stored enter your file (we have some stored in the project to test with), and the hits are printed for each genome.
+3: to run reads against stored hashes use this to compare reads to all of the hashes we have stored enter your file (we have some stored in the project to test with.
+To use one, enter "reads/*file_name*"), and the hits are printed for each genome.